Marvel Avengers: Battle for Earth: Characters

-The Avengers: Battle for Earth features 20 different characters, each with three unique super power moves.
+The Avengers: Battle for Earth features different heroes and villains from the Marvel Universe, each with three unique super power moves.
 Each character also has unlockable costumes.
 All characters appear as their Skrull counterpart during the campaign mode.

 Development and marketing

 A video game with the same name as The Avengers film was planned for concurrent release.
 The game was to be a first-person shooter/brawler for the Xbox 360, PS3, and Microsoft Windows and published by THQ, with THQ Studio Australia developing of the console versions and Blue Tongue Entertainment the PC version.
 After THQ closed both studios, the game was cancelled.
 Intellectual property rights for an Avengers video game reverted to Marvel, which said it was exploring potential publishing and licensing opportunities.
 Later in May 2012, Ubisoft teamed up with Marvel Entertainment to develop Marvel Avengers: Battle for Earth for the Wii U and Xbox 360.
 Tony Key, US senior vice president of sales and marketing at Ubisoft stated that "we are excited to team up with Marvel Entertainment to bring some of the most iconic comic book characters from the Marvel line-up to life in motion-gaming".

-Xbox 360 format and gameplay is very similar to the earlier released game PowerUp Heroes, also by UbiSoft, released the previous year, in 2011, although Marvel Avengers: Battle for Earth has expanded gameplay and improved gesture recognition.
+Xbox 360 format and gameplay is very similar to the earlier released game PowerUp Heroes, also by Ubisoft, released the previous year, in 2011, although Marvel Avengers: Battle for Earth has expanded gameplay and improved gesture recognition.